 Ante-Nicene Fathers - Library 3rd floor - BR60 .A57

 Nicene and Post-Nicene Fathers, Series 1 and 2 - Library 3rd floor - BR60 .S44 and BR60 .S441

 These are the translated writings of church figures around the time of the Council of Nicaea.

 Ante-Nicene Fathers & Nicene and Post-Nicene Fathers - http://www.ccel.org/fathers.html/

-The same collection listed above, made available free on the Internet.
-This electronic version is free - and legal - because the collection was published in the late 19th century and is therefore in the public domain.
+The same collection listed above, made available on Web.
+This version is free--and legal--because the collection was published in the late 19th century and is therefore in the public domain.